As 2019 is coming to an end, it’s time for our traditional roundup of the most fun and memorable travel experiences of the year.

 Our travels always involve so much road-tripping and sightseeing that I sometimes feel guilty our kids don’t enjoy it just as much as we do.
 So once in a while, we take a trip filled with fun activities that the whole family can enjoy.

-Our winter trip to the Jungfrau Region was just like that – with skiing, sledding, ice skating, winter walks, and even curling on the agenda.
+Our winter trip to the Jungfrau Region in Switzerland was just like that – with skiing, sledding, ice skating, winter walks, and even curling on the agenda.

 If you’ve never tried sledding in the mountains, give it a go.
 It’s so much fun and is incomparable to any of the short sled rides we used to do as kids.
 With kilometers-long sledding tracks, Wengen in Switzerland is a great place to do it!